thephez/backup-readme/platform/markdown/tutorial-retrieve-documents.md

   ]
 }
 [/block]

-[block:callout]
-{
-  "type": "success",
+> 👍 Initializing the Client with a contract identity
+>
-  "title": "Initializing the Client with a contract identity", "body": "The example above shows how access to contract documents via `<contract name>.<contract document>` syntax (e.g. `tutorialContract.note`) can be enabled by passing a contract identity to the constructor.
-Please refer to the [Dash JavaScript SDK documentation](https://github.com/dashevo/platform/blob/master/packages/js-dash-sdk/docs/getting-started/multiple-apps.md) for details."
+> The example above shows how access to contract documents via `<contract name>.<contract document>` syntax (e.g. `tutorialContract.note`) can be enabled by passing a contract identity to the constructor.
+Please refer to the [Dash SDK documentation](https://github.com/dashevo/platform/blob/master/packages/js-dash-sdk/docs/getting-started/multiple-apps.md) for details.
-}
-[/block]

 ## Queries

 The example code uses a very basic query to return only one result.
 More extensive querying capabilities are covered in the [query syntax reference](reference-query-syntax).